samsuh/2026-journal/README.md

 # 2026-journal

 ## 7/14/26 - Tuesday
-- Motorcycle repair items arrive prob.
+- DONE ~~Motorcycle repair items arrive prob.~~ arrived
 - Fix rear light
+- Fixes will have to happenn tomorrow since it's so late, im not gonna work on the horn
   - Fix horn.
     - Test new horn
     - unhinge radiator, remove old horn.
 - DONE ~~Cycling on zwift~~
+- update reth when you can

 ## 7/13/26 - Monday
 - DONE ~~Check on motorcycle parts delivery status~~ should arrive tomorrowish.